zendesk/radar_client_rb/README.md

 ### Radar Ruby Client

-This gem lets you read radar resources directly from redis.
+This gem lets you read radar resources directly from Redis.
 You can also set radar Status resource.

 ```ruby